-Apprentices and trainees working under apprenticeship and skill training programs which have been certified by the with Federal-aid Transportation as promoting EEO in connection highway construction programs are not subject to the requirements of paragraph 4 of this Section IV.
+Apprentices and trainees working under apprenticeship and skill training programs which have been certified by the Secretary of Transportation as promoting EEO in connection with Federal-aid highway construction programs are not subject to the requirements of paragraph 4 of this Section IV.
 23 CFR 230.111(e)(2).
 The straight time hourly wage rates for apprentices and trainees under such programs will be established by the particular programs.
-The ratio of apprentices and trainees to journeymen shall not be greater than permitted by the terms of the particular program.
+The ratio of apprentices and trainees to journeyworkers shall not be greater than permitted by the terms of the particular program.